Aleksandre19/tracalorie/README.md

 ![banner](banner.png)

 The webpage is for tracking calories, meals, and workouts.
 Users can input this information and track their calorie intake.
+It uses the local storage for data storage.

 The template is the same as the one used in the course, but the code has been refactored to my preference.